niborium/PulseState/README.md

 - `undo()`: sets the state object to the previous state object on the `history` array, and calls all listeners subscribed to state changes
 - `clearHistory()`: clears the `history` array of previous state objects
 - `batchUpdate(updateFunction)`: takes an update function that expects the current state as its argument and returns an object with the new state values.
 The `batchUpdate` function creates a copy of the current state and passes it to the update function, which returns an object with the new state values.
 The `setState` function is then called with the new state values at the end of the batch, so listeners are only called once.
+- `persistState(key)`: takes a key parameter and uses `localStorage` to persist the state across page refreshes.
+When the function is called, it checks `localStorage` for a saved state with the specified `key`, and sets the state to the saved state if one is found.
+It then subscribes to state changes and saves the state to `localStorage` whenever it changes.

 ## Getting Started